dtcooper/raspotify/README.md

 ## Download Latest Version

-Head on over to the [releases](https://github.com/dtcooper/raspotify/releases/latest) page to download themost recent version and install the Debian package.
+Head on over to the [releases](https://github.com/dtcooper/raspotify/releases/latest) page to download the most recent version and install the Debian package.
 Or follow the [directions below](#easy-installation).

 ### Requirements